Oldranda1414/nix-config/README.md

 ## TODO

-- add stylix for styling
 - restructure the repo to have a better layout
 - waybar config in nix
 - make hyprland config good
 - grub boot loader
-- check if installing fresh nixos-rebuild boot is better than switch